martin861101/SignalMeAI/README1.md

-# PROJECT_X.md - Comprehensive Project Documentation
+# SignalMeAI- Comprehensive Project Documentation

 ## 🎯 Project Overview

-**PROJECT_X** is a sophisticated AI-powered research and trading platform that combines web research capabilities with advanced multi-agent trading signal generation.
+**SignalMeAI** is a sophisticated AI-powered research and trading platform that combines web research capabilities with advanced multi-agent trading signal generation.
 The system integrates modern web technologies with cutting-edge AI orchestration to provide intelligent analysis and decision-making tools.

 ### Core Features